 Common mistakes

-- Optimizing for a head term you cannot rank for; you get neither the head nor the long-tail.
+- Optimizing for a head term you cannot rank for, so you win neither the head nor the long-tail.

-- Putting the differentiator only in the description — App Store search weighs title and subtitle much higher.
+- Putting the differentiator only in the description.
+App Store search ignores the description for ranking and weighs the title and subtitle highest.

-- Ignoring locale; en-US keyword winners are often the wrong picks in en-GB or en-IN.
+- Ignoring locale. en-US winners are often the wrong picks in en-GB or en-IN, and a Japanese user searches

-- Changing the title every 2 weeks; rank takes time to settle.
+効率化 アプリ, not a translation of your English head term. - Changing the title every two weeks.
+Apple re-indexes metadata in roughly 3-7 days, but rank takes 2-4 weeks to settle.
 Pick a combo and live with it 6-8 weeks.

 FAQ

-- What about keywords field (iOS) versus Play short description?
-Different mechanics — run the prompt once per platform.
-The intent table stays useful; the title/subtitle does not.
+iOS keyword field versus Play short description?
+Different mechanics, so run the prompt once per platform.
+The intent table transfers; the exact title/subtitle does not, because Play weighs the short and long description for ranking while iOS does not.

-- Will adding ADHD in the title cost me general traffic?
-It will narrow you.
-That is the point if your retention from broad traffic is bad.
+Will adding ADHD to the title cost me general traffic?
+It narrows you, and that is the point if retention from broad traffic is poor.
+Targeted installs that stick beat a wide top funnel that churns.

 Related